belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `RPE` How to deal with such a large scope?

-`DPL` There is solutions for that, one of them being Threat Modelling from M$ and OWASP.
+`DPL` There are solutions for that, one of them being Threat Modelling from M$ and OWASP.

 `RPE` Ok, it sounds nice to have on a resume.
 And probably cool to brag during interview, or with people over a beer, but is it more than just some usual BS ?
 What does it do for you ?

-`DPL` Well, it gaves you a framework or rather an inventory of a sort to think about the security of your app.
-As you said, it is daunting task, so you need to isolate, pick a small a small enoug sub-systems, within your overall solution.
-For the threat model to remain manageable, that is feasible within a projcet iteration sprint, and to be readable, understood by all.
+`DPL` Well, it gaves you a framework or rather an inventory of things to concider about the security of your app.
-YYYY
+It is a daunting task.
+You need to isolate, pick a small sub-systems, within your application.
+And then you'll be able to keep the threat model undercontrol and manageable.
+It can even fit in your sprints, and to be readable, understood by all.

 `RPE` OK, I'm on board now.
 Let's say how to use this Threat modeling.